Iva Carter

 In addition, you can add toppings like green bell peppers, mushrooms, and hot sauce to your Philly cheesesteaks.

-Some people spice up the sandwich with garlic powder, garlic butter, or a little Worcestershire sauce.
+Some people spice up the sandwich with garlic powder, butter, or Worcestershire sauce.

 "I'll only get a cheesesteak in Philadelphia.
 No one else does it right."